‘The Whole World Is Watching’: Chauvin’s Murder Trial Isn’t Just About George Floyd

 Chauvin’s defense attorney, Eric Nelson, could appeal the ruling to the Minnesota Supreme Court on Monday morning, which would delay the trial.
 Opening arguments are scheduled to start March 29.

-At trial, prosecutors will argue Chauvin had his knee on Floyd’s neck for roughly night minutes—including nearly three minutes in which Floyd was unresponsive.
+At trial, prosecutors will argue Chauvin had his knee on Floyd’s neck for roughly nine minutes—including nearly three minutes in which Floyd was unresponsive.

 “Please, please, please, I can’t breathe.
 Please, man,” Floyd said in the viral body-camera footage, which didn’t show the beginning of the arrest.
 “I’m about to die.”